rigelshasani/sql-daily/memory.md

   * *Impact:* Now think carefully about aggregation level before starting calculations.

 * **Aug 2025:**
-  * *Concept:* CTEs as “temporary named subqueries.”
+  * *Concept:* CTEs as "temporary named subqueries."
     *What made it click:* Seeing that a CTE is just a prep step (like defining a variable) and then used once in the next query.
     *Impact:* Much less fear of CTE syntax, now confident in layering queries step-by-step.